 The Lakin-Racine Transmission Line Rebuild Project involves upgrading approximately 13 miles of transmission line in or near the existing right-of-way, and upgrading a substation in the area.
 The project resulted from PJM Interconnection’s 2022 Winter Analysis.
 PJM Interconnection serves as the regional transmission organization that monitors the electric grid in 13 states, including West Virginia.

-Company representatives expect construction to begin in Spring 2021 and conclude by Summer 2022.
+Company representatives expect construction to begin in fall 2021 and conclude by fall 2022.

 Crews plan to rebuild the power line primarily using steel, H-frame and single poles.

 At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment and natural beauty of the region.

 Existing Structure Height: Approximately 50 feet* Proposed Structure Height: Approximately 75 feet* Right-of-Way Width**: Approximately 100 feet*